Flexible block-iterative analysis for the Frank-Wolfe algorithm: Numerical Experiments

-In addition to plotting our optimality criterion against iterations and time, we also plot against the number of evaluations for the most computationally-intensive LMO (spectrahedron LMO for Section~\ref{sec:ex1}; nuclear norm ball LMO for Section~\ref{sec:ex2}).
-The expensive-LMO count is a more reproducible proxy for time in our experiments, since it correlated with time used for all algorithms, and it was the dominant cost of even a full F-W iteration.
-From some perspective, these plots are unfair to the full/cyclic selection schemes, since they are forced to activate the most expensive LMO at a fixed rate and our new methods have more flexibility to re-activate cheaper components; however, flexibility in activation is precisely the point here, and until this work it was unclear if such reactivations would provide progress for BCFW at all.
+In addition to plotting optimality criterion against iterations and time, we also include plots against the number of calls to the most computationally-intensive LMO (spectrahedron LMO for Section~\ref{sec:ex1}; nuclear norm ball LMO for Section~\ref{sec:ex2}).
+The expensive-LMO count is a more reproducible proxy for time in both experiments, since it correlated with time used for all algorithms, and it was the dominant cost of even a full F-W iteration.
+These plots are unfair to the full/cyclic selection schemes, since they are forced to activate the most expensive LMO at a fixed rate and our new methods have more flexibility to re-activate cheaper components; however, flexibility in activation is precisely the point here, and until this work it was unclear if such reactivations would provide progress for BCFW at all.

+In Section~\ref{sec:ex3}, we compare the original algorithm of ~\cite{Laco13} to Algorithm~\ref{a:abcg} in MATLAB R2023b using the same initial iterates.
+For block selection strategies, we consider a generalized P-Cyclic activation with blocks of size $n$:

+where each $\sigma$ is a random permutation of $\{1,\ldots,m\}$.
+These activations satisfy Assumption~\ref{a:1} for $K = 2 \lceil n/m \rceil$.
+The algorithm in~\cite{Laco13} uses a P-Cyclic activation with singleton blocks as well as a uniform activation, i.e., $I_t = \{\sigma_t (t\pmod m)\}$, which does not satisfy Assumption~\ref{a:1}.
+To ensure a fair comparison of the orginal algorithm and Algorithm~\ref{a:abcg}, we run both algorithms for $150$ epochs, i.e., $150$ LMO calls for each component.
+This yields different iteration counts depending on the chosen block sizes.
+We plot against number of iterations and epochs as well as wall-clock time.